Wrongful Arrest Lawyer

 What is a civil hold?
 In Oregon, ORS 430.399(1) also allows for civil detention/arrest as follows: “Any person who is intoxicated or under the influences of controlled substances in a public place may be taken or sent home or to a treatment facility by the police.”

 What should I do if I am falsely / wrongly arrested?
 Stay calm.
 I know that this is easier said than done.
 Politely ask the officer why you are being arrested.
 If it is an issue of mistaken identity, offer to show your identification, if applicable.
 Under some circumstances you should say nothing and state that you wish to have an attorney present before questioning and that you wish to invoke your right to remain silent.
-If the matter can clearly be cleared up by showing appropriate court documents that have not entered into the electronic system, offer to show the officer your documentation.
+If the matter can be cleared up by showing appropriate court documents that have not been entered into the electronic system, offer to show the officer your documentation.

 Disclaimer: Any legal information on this site is not necessarily updated in a timely manner; neither is it a substitute for a legal analysis in relation to your case.
 I do not represent you and I am not your lawyer, unless you have a fee agreement with me.